White Chocolate Biscoff Cheesecake

 - Preheat oven to 350 degrees F. Wrap the entire outside of a 9-inch springform pan with two sheets of foil.
 Using a food processor, pulse the cookies into a fine crumb.
 (You could measure the crumbs here before adding the sugar but no need to)

 - Add the melted butter and process until combined.
 Transfer the crumbs to the prepared pan and evenly spread it.
 Use a flat bottom cup and press down on crust to create and even layer.

 - Bake crust for 10 minutes or until lightly golden.
 Let cool while you prepare the filing.

 - Reduce oven temperature to 325 degrees F.

 - Using a rubber spatula, stir in the biscoff-white chocolate bark chunks by hand.
 Pour filling into spring-form pan with crust.
-Place spring-form pan into a much larger baking pan.
+Place spring-form pan into a much larger baking pan (I like using a roasting pan).
 Add hot water into the larger baking pan to reach half way up the side of your spring-form pan.

 - The next day, mix together all the ingredients for the mousse in a medium bowl until smooth and slightly thickened.
 Remove the sides from the spring-form pan and spread the mousse mixture on top of the cheesecake.
 Smooth evenly.

 - Store covered in refrigerator.